olillevik/skatteetaten.github.io/OpenShift/index.md

  * Architect: A Docker image that implements the image build process for all our supported runtime technologies
  * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from

-The following sections will describe these components in more detail.
+Coming sections will describe these components in more detail.

 ## How the Norwegian Tax Administration is Organized for Software Development